 There are many ways that you can become involved in our school community.
 If you are interested in being part of Atlas’ Family Council or would like to be an Atlas Ambassador, reach out to Morgan Hill at firstname.lastname@example.org.

 What kind of family involvement are you looking for?

-As a public school, we provide all needed services in a child’s Individualized Education Plan (IEP).
-We plan on partnering with Miriam Learning Center to help deliver services.
+As a public school, we accept and welcome students with all different educational needs.
+We will have a special education teacher, and we plan on partnering with Miriam Learning Center to help